openownership/register-sources-bods/README.md

 # Register Sources BODS

 Register Sources BODS is designed for inclusion as a library for use with any BODS data source.
-See https://standard.openownership.org/en/0.2.0/ for an example of their data standard.
+See https://standard.openownership.org/en/0.2.0/ for an example of the data standard.

 There are three primary purposes for this library: